techacademy-team01/multi-tenancy-gitops/doc/sko-scenario.md

     - In the Terminal session, run `./apic-publish-api.sh`; while running, open the URL provided in a different browser session and collect the API key to be pasted back to the terminal session.

     - If there are no error - your API is published successfully

-7. Deploy Event Stream customization:

-    - Go to the folder `multi-tenancy-gitops-apps/sko-sample/eventstream`

-    - Edit `multi-tenancy-gitops/0-bootstrap/single-cluster/3-apps/kustomization.yaml`.
-Uncomment the lines for:

-        ```
-        - argocd/sko-sample/eventstream.yaml
-        ```

-    - Add, Commit and Push the changes to multi-tenancy-gitops; then refresh in argoCD console the `Application` application.

-    - Check the output of the job and fix any error that may appear.

 8. Use the Platform Navigator to verify the stuff you deployed.
 (Need to be explained better and more thoroughly)